A practice for listening to the land — before you build, plant, restore, or commit.

-Listen to Your Land builds relationship with place.
-Technical observation meets contemplative practice.
+Listen to Your Land — also known as Listening to the Land — is a practice for building relationship with place before making decisions about it.
+Technical observation meets contemplative attention.
 What the land tells you meets what you need to know.

-The work starts with listening.
-To the place, to your actual relationship with it, to what it can become.
+The work begins with listening.
+To the place itself, to your actual relationship with it, to what it can become.
 Then the technical understanding follows: ecological patterns, climate dynamics, bioregional context, what's actually possible here.

 Your land is speaking.
 Slow down and listen.

-This approach works whether you inherited land and don't know how to steward it, just arrived somewhere new and want to understand what you have, or you're planning development that serves both people and place.
+This works whether you've inherited land and don't know how to steward it, just arrived somewhere new and want to understand what you have, or you're planning development that should serve both people and place.

 Listen first.
 Then act.

-Understanding place before acting saves years of expensive mistakes and misalignment.
-That being said, Listen is unapologetically purpose-oriented.
+Understanding place before acting saves years of expensive mistakes.
+Listen is unapologetically purpose-oriented.

 The rest of the year, an ongoing practice unfolds in a weekly email.